NeuralEnsemble/motionclouds_website/README.md

 ***
 ## Code example

 Motion Clouds are built using a collection of scripts that provides a simple way of generating complex stimuli suitable for neuroscience and psychophysics experiments.
-It is meant to be an open-source package  that can be combined with other packages such as PsychoPy or VisionEgg.
+It is meant to be an open-source package that can be combined with other packages such as PsychoPy or NeuroTools.

 All functions are implemented in one main script called `MotionClouds.py` that handles the Fourier cube, the envelope functions as well as the random phase generation and all Fourier related processing.
 Additionally, all the auxiliary visualization tools to plot the spectra and the movies are included.
 Specific scripts such as `test_color.py`, `test_speed.py`, `test_radial.py` and `test_orientation.py` explore the role of different parameters for each individual envelope (respectively color, speed, radial frequency, orientation).
 Our aim is to keep the code as simple as possible in order to be comprehensible and flexible.
 To sum up, when we build a custom  Motion Cloud there are 3 simple steps to follow: